 We respond to government proposals, inform parliamentarians about our key concerns, and provide briefings suggesting solutions

-The Children's Society has championed disadvantaged children throughout its 130-year history and today our policy work is focused on these groups of disadvantaged children:
+We have championed disadvantaged children throughout our 130-year history, and today our policy work is focused on these groups of disadvantaged children:

 - children in poverty including the impact of debt and financial exclusion on children and young people